 Making Of the Makeshop Spaces

-Makeshop is a creative placemaking project in the Elk City neighborhood of Charleston, West Virginia.
+Makeshop was a creative placemaking project in the Elk City neighborhood of Charleston, West Virginia.
 We’ve collaborated with over 30 local artists and craftspeople to renovate 4,000 sq. ft. of a 1920's abandoned building — home of a former neighborhood trophy shop — into art + design studio space, artist live/work lofts, and a growing community of artists, makers, and creative entrepreneurs.

 A majority of folks working on the building were trying something they had never done before.
 A union plumber took a stab at welding our storefront, a sculpture artist arranged the floor, a graphic designer drew her first floorplans, a landscape architect did her first cement form work.
 The apprentices of WomenWorkWV had many construction firsts here.
 This building is a work in progress for folks to try their hand skilling up.
 It is full of many different, beautifully imperfect first tries.

-JAMES DAY
+JIM DAY

 NIK BOTKIN